stelligent/stelligent-u/00-dev-environment/README.md

     Description: Cloud9 environment
 ```
 > If you have issues connecting to the environment, it's quite likely you created a private subnet without an igw- route, and thus cannot access your resources.
+> Or apparently I created my subnet in us-west-2d which doesn't support t2 instances.
+Fascinating.
+> Much more painful than it should have been.

 #### Lab 0.1.4: Clone Repository